phantasie-schmiede/psb-foundation/README.md

 The `PluginConfig`-annotation is not mandatory.
 You only need to set it, when additional configuration is desired (e.g. setting a custom icon identifier).
-Actions without the `PluginAction`-annotation won't be registered though - even if mentioned in the optional action list in `ExtensionInformation.php`!
+Actions without the `PluginAction`-annotation won't be registered though - even if mentioned in the optional action list in `ExtensionInformation.php`!<br>
 If no action list is provided, all actions annotated with `PluginAction` will be registered.
+Which action will be used as default action and which actions should not be cached is determined by the annotation values only.
 Check the default values and comments in `EXT:psb_foundation/Classes/Annotation/`.

 #### FlexForms